instance001/chatty-mini/README.md

 - sandbox files for lightweight local notes and JSON state
 - saved character prompt profiles
 - hot context and rolling summary side rails

+The operating stance is local first, cloud optional: local when you want device-side control, cloud when you deliberately choose a provider.

 ## Current Direction